harrycresswell/harry/content/writing/page-site-params.md

 <p>Some homepage content</p>
 ```

-In all of the scenarios above, you’re working with Page data, and accessing it using Page variables.
+In all of the scenarios above, we’re working with Page data, which is accessible using Page methods.

-### Pre-defined Page variables
+### Page Methods are pre-defined

-It’s important to note that `.Title`, `.Date` and `.Content` are all pre-defined Page variables.
-In other words, variables built-in to Hugo, that serve a specific purpose and return specific data.
+It’s important to note that `.Title`, `.Date` and `.Content` are all pre-defined Page methods.
+In other words, these methods are built-in to Hugo.
+They serve a specific purpose and return specific data.

-You will notice pre-defined Page variables are written in camel case and all start with an uppercase letter.
+You will notice pre-defined Page methods are written in camel case and all start with an uppercase letter.

 ```
 .Title // correct